Detailed guides to painful problems, treatments & more

 Tags: treatment, back pain, politics, pain problems, spine

-Two articles on PainSci cite Moseley 2018: 1.
+Two pages on PainSci cite Moseley 2018: 1.
 The Complete Guide to Low Back Pain2.
 Mind Over Pain

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.